 Exploring the end of the world in Tierra del Fuego

 There is only one scuba diving centre in town, Ushuaia Divers.
-The boat trip from the nautical club of Ushuaia to the islands of the Beagle Channel is breathtaking.
-While adjusting the last details of my drysuit, I was fascinated by the sea surrounded by snowy mountains.
-It gave me an incredible feeling of peace and happiness, just before remembering the water was 5°C!
+The boat ride from the nautical club of Ushuaia to the islands of the Beagle Channel took my breath away.
+While adjusting the last details of my rental drysuit, I was fascinated by being on the sea while surrounded by snowy mountains.
+It gave me an incredible feeling of peace and fulfilment, just before remembering the water was 5°C.

 Scuba diving in the Beagle Channel from Ushuaia

-From an equipment point of view, as the water was 5°C, the dry suit is not a comfort choice but a requirement!
-My trip to Argentina was from subtropical to subpolar climates.
-I decided to travel only with my BCD, fins and mask to get the comfort and reflexes I’m used to but to let the regulator and suit part to the dive centre for more adapted gear.
-Before departure, I checked my regulator, it to not adapted to cold water.
-The risk was high to get free flow below 10°C. I decided it was the right opportunity to let it for its annual maintenance.
+From an equipment point of view, as the water was 5°C, the drysuit is not a comfortable choice but a requirement.
+My trip to Argentina included subtropical to subpolar climates.
+I decided to travel only with my BCD, fins and mask to get the comfort and reflexes I’m used to while having a wider choice of clothes.
+I could let the regulator and exposure suit part to the dive centres for cold-water diving gear.
+I had found out before departure that my Mikron regulator isn’t adapted to cold waters (the risk was high to get it free flow below 10°C).
+It was the right time to let it behind for its annual maintenance.

 Just before the first dive, we passed an island with sea lions and leopard seals.
-Unfortunately, none went to say hello underwater, but it was still nice to approach them while they were sunbathing in a family group.
+Unfortunately, none went to say hello underwater, but it was still nice to approach them while they were sunbathing as a family.
 As pointed out during the dive briefing, you need to be careful not to approach leopard seals.
 Contrary to sea lions that are very friendly, they can be aggressive.
 You need to recognize them: it is quite easy thanks to the spots on their belly.

-The highlight of the fauna here is the Southern King Crab, Centolla in Spanish (pronounce “centosha” with the Argentinian accent).
-You can find this giant red crab at only 10 meters deep, but it can live down to 150 meters deep.
-According to some other information, it would have been found down to 600 meters as well!
-Its diameter can be up to 20cm and its weight up to 4kg!
+The highlight of the fauna here is the southern king crab or centolla in Spanish (pronounce “centosha” with the Argentinian accent).
+You can find this giant red crab at only 10 m deep, but it can live down to 150 m deep.
+According to some other information, it would have been found down to 600 m deep as well.
+Its diameter can be up to 20 cm and its weight up to 4 kg.
 Being delicious makes it the heart of the fishery industry here but hopefully protected spots of Beagle Channel allow us to observe them closely in their natural habitat.
 Not really scared by divers, taking close-up pictures or videos of them is very easy.

-They are many other species of crustacean that can found such hermit crabs and squat lobsters.
-The squat lobsters are amusing creatures, letting you approach until the last second before jumping suddenly backwards.
-On my second dive, there were so many of them that they were jumping all over the place while we were going forward.
-For the nudibranchs lovers, you will be pleased to know that there is a whole collection of white or orange ones.
+There are also many other species of crustacean that can be found such as hermit crabs and squat lobsters.
+The squat lobsters are amusing creatures.
+They let you approach until the last second before jumping suddenly backwards.
+On my second dive, there were so many of them that it looked like the sea bed was moving.
+For the nudibranchs lovers, you will be pleased to know that there is a whole collection of white or orange sea slugs.

 To summarize, diving in Ushuaia was an excellent surprise.
-I loved taking pictures of the cold water marine fauna but it was tough to endure the cold on my hands.
-If it can help, tell yourself that after diving you will be able to enjoy delicious “dulce de leche” pancakes in one of the many cosy cafes of Ushuaia main street with a warm cup of coffee or a cup of mate with Argentinian divers!
+I loved taking pictures of the cold-water marine species but it was tough to endure the cold on my hands.
+I had a hard time trying to stop my hands from shivering as I was adjusting the focus.
+If it can help, tell yourself that after diving you will be able to enjoy delicious dulce de leche pancakes in one of the many cosy cafes of Ushuaia main street with a warm cup of coffee or a cup of mate with Argentinian divers!

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts directly into your inbox.